afellowcorn/sps_framework/docs/Project basics/getting-started-with-github-and-clangen.md

 You can add multiple "sister forks" upstream of your branches, to say have one branch for your mod, another for the Clangen development version, and another for a secret development project you're contributing to.
 In order to create branches that are a copy of a "sister fork", you need to add them as another "remote".
 If you have your current fork cloned onto your computer, you should already have two remotes - "origin", which is your repository, and "upsteam", which is the repository that you forked (ie, the Clangen repository).
 Here is how to add a third (or more):

-(1) Make sure you have Git installed on your computer.
+1. Make sure you have Git installed on your computer.
 Not just Github desktop.
 Github Desktop uses a version of git that you can't access via the command line.
 > You can install git on windows using https://git-scm.com/download/win
-> You can check if you have git installed by entering the command git --version in terminal (2) Open up the Windows command line (or the mac/Linux equivalent).
+> You can check if you have git installed by entering the command git --version in terminal
+2. Open up the Windows command line (or the mac/Linux equivalent).
 Ensure that the current working directory is the folder where you cloned your Clangen fork.
-(3) Run this command with the remote url you need for the specific new remote.
+3. Run this command with the remote url you need for the specific new remote.
 Here, this example is the git url to add the Lifegen development version as an upstream remote:
 ```py
 git remote add Lifegen_dev https://github.com/sedgestripe/clangen.git
 ```
 You can find this url here on the github page for a fork:
 ![An image showing where to find the url for a github branch, under the code button](https://media.discordapp.net/attachments/1229932793191206913/1232500116875902987/github_explain.png?ex=6629aeae&is=66285d2e&hm=a7052baf529201613c9441bbeda71cbcaa4c64bcc1bf65b28bd4891af99d719a&=&format=webp&quality=lossless&width=2206&height=1036)

-The "Lifegen_dev" bit of the above command names the new remote for your github desktop.
+<br> The "Lifegen_dev" bit of the above command names the new remote for your github desktop.
 Name your remotes informatively.

-(4) Run git fetch --all to fetch all the info from the new remote.
+4. Run git fetch --all to fetch all the info from the new remote.

 Now, when you look at "Other Branches" in Github desktop (if you use Github Desktop), you should see Lifegen's branches listed alongside the "upstream" and "origin" branches.
 You can now treat it just like the Clangen "upstream" branches, and create a copy.